The publisher/executive editor and

 global, people-powered Stand

 Up Against Street Harassment training program.
-She is now empowered with
+She is now empowered

 new tools with which to diffuse difficult, unwanted encounters and like